Code-Institute-Submissions/first-milestone-project-48/README.md

 - The coffee bar and birthday celebration photos were obtained from google images

 ### Acknowledgements
-- I received inspiration for this project from the Gemini club owners
+- I received inspiration for this project from the Gemini club owners.
+- I received assistance, feedback and encouragement from my mentor @Ignatius Ukwuoma.
+- I received help and suggestions from Code Institute tutors.
+- The project code has been reviewed by the Code Institute Slack community.
-- My older children have also reviewed progress and provided constructive feedback
+- My older children have also reviewed progress and provided constructive feedback.